 Employment contract with a foreign company OR proof of self-employment with international clients.

-Bank statements or pay slips showing required monthly income.
+Bank statements or pay slips showing the required monthly income.

 Health insurance policy valid in Brazil.